2007 Appalachian State vs. Michigan football game: Reaction in Boone and on other campuses

-The Detroit Free Press reported that the loudest cheers during Michigan State's home victory against UAB came when the scoreboard displayed the final score of the Appalachian State vs. Michigan game; to conclude his postgame press conference, Michigan State defensive coordinator Pat Narduzzi stated: "And Michigan lost, too."
+The Detroit Free Press reported that the loudest cheers during Michigan State's home victory against UAB came when the scoreboard displayed the final score of the Appalachian State vs. Michigan game; to conclude his postgame press conference, Michigan State defensive coordinator Pat Narduzzi stated: "and Michigan lost, too".
 The Ohio State locker room erupted into a "roar" after the players learned of Michigan's loss.
-Conversely, Michigan State running back Javon Ringer expressed disappointment at the game's result, saying "I kinda really wanted [Michigan] to be undefeated for us."
-Ohio State coach Jim Tressel gave a similar reaction, saying that "I'm never glad when a conference opponent loses outside of your game with them...
-You're always rooting for your brethren in the Big Ten."
+Conversely, Michigan State running back Javon Ringer expressed disappointment at the game's result, saying "I kinda really wanted [Michigan] to be undefeated for us".
+Ohio State head coach Jim Tressel gave a similar reaction, saying that "I'm never glad when a conference opponent loses outside of your game with them...
+You're always rooting for your brethren in the Big Ten".
 ESPN.com reported that in the hours after the game, "at least one street vendor was doing brisk business selling freshly minted Mountaineers T-shirts near the Ohio State campus", while stores near the campus were "swamped with requests for gear bearing the Mountaineers' gold and black colors and logo", primarily from Ohio State fans who were rejoicing over their rival's defeat.
 Appalachian State's campus bookstore received a large number of phone calls from people wanting to buy gear, many of them from Ohio, but were unable to sell them in large quantities due to a state law prohibiting university bookstores from selling items to people who are not students, faculty, or alumni.

 Rematch

 In 2011, Appalachian State and Michigan agreed to play a rematch, scheduled for 2014 to be the season-opener for both teams.
 Appalachian State was paid $850,000 to play this game.
-Michigan's athletic director, Dave Brandon, felt a rematch would be an excellent way to gain attention for Michigan football and said "The networks were fighting over who gets to televise that game."
-Jerry Moore said that "To have the University of Michigan invite us back is the ultimate compliment for us as a program and a university.
-We're grateful for the opportunity to have a new generation of players experience a gameday at the Big House and to test themselves against college football's all-time winningest program."
-Appalachian State played their first year of football in the FBS in 2014 and joined the Sun Belt Conference as full members.
+Michigan's athletic director, Dave Brandon, felt a rematch would be an excellent way to gain attention for Michigan football and said "the networks were fighting over who gets to televise that game".
+Jerry Moore said that "to have the University of Michigan invite us back is the ultimate compliment for us as a program and a university.
+We're grateful for the opportunity to have a new generation of players experience a gameday at the Big House and to test themselves against college football's all-time winningest program".
+Appalachian State played their first year of football in the FBS in 2014 and joined the Sun Belt Conference (SBC) as full members.
 The rematch was much different this time around, with Michigan beating Appalachian State 52–14; Appalachian State never held a lead in the game.